vertexclique/cuneiform/README.md

 * Cuneiform doesn't have specific instruction or architecture specific code.
 * Works with crates like `#![no_std]`.
 Ease your pain for cache optimizations.
 With allocator you can compile on the board too.
 * Not based on assumptions.
 Based on Linux tree, OS checks, provider manuals and related documentation.

+## Before opening a PR
+* If it is big.LITTLE architecture, separate both parts in slabs.
+Apply the naming conventions.
+* Check existing slabs before opening a PR.
+Please update it when you add one.
+* If you come up with instructionless detection for hermetic alignment.
+Be sure that tests are included and not breaking existing platforms.

+## Existing Slabs

+* powerpc_mpc8xx
+* powerpc64bridge
+* powerpc_e500mc
+* power_7
+* power_8
+* power_9
+* exynos_big
+* exynos_LITTLE
+* krait
+* neoverse_n1